NeonixRIT/TDD-Example/README.md

 If you look at the function or even test `is_prime` manually in main, you would notice that our function doesn't work for 0 and 1, which are non-prime numbers, however, `is_prime` currently says that they are, because if 1 or 0 is passed as an argument, it attempts to loop through a range from 2 to 0 or 2 to 1.
 This loops 0 times and jumps to the bottom of the function and returns True.

 ### Step 2b: Write Failing Tests For New Cases
-Here we write 2 failings tests for out new cases of if 0 and 1 with the expected value of False because we don't expect 0 and 1 to be prime numbers.
+Here we write 2 failings tests for out new cases of 0 and 1 with the expected value of False because we don't expect 0 and 1 to be prime numbers.

 You can browse the new tests here: [fd27cfe](https://github.com/Acher0ns/TDD-Example/blob/fd27cfee90537484ee359e2740ae19b10b01e769/is_prime_test.py)